-WPP AUNZ announced this week to the market a raft of changes and new initiatives, all part of a new corporate strategy including a Centre of Excellent to transform, strengthen and grow.
+WPP AUNZ announced this week to the market a raft of changes and new initiatives, all part of a new corporate strategy including a Martech Centre of Excellence to transform, strengthen and grow.

 “This year is the transformation phase of our strategy.
-Now two months into 2020, I can say we have already made meaningful progress in this phase by announcing a new leadership structure, a restructuring of our New Zealand business, added capabilities in technology through the acquisition of Dominion in New Zealand and announcing the establishment of our Centre of Excellence to consolidate the technology consulting operations of the Group.”
+Now two months into 2020, I can say we have already made meaningful progress in this phase by announcing a new leadership structure, a restructuring of our New Zealand business, added capabilities in technology through the acquisition of Dominion in New Zealand and announcing the establishment of our Centre of Excellence led by Adam Good, Executive Director of Marketing Technology to consolidate the technology consulting operations of the Group.”

 As the WPP AUNZ Executive Director of Marketing Technology it’s great to see the Centre of Excellence we call the COE, a virtual shared service launch as part of the new WPP AUNZ.